 - A request to obtain disclosure and production of documents and records

-The Administrative Assistant will then attempt to coordinate a date upon which the application can be made before an Adjudicator.
-Once the date is provided and the Adjudicator has decided whether to hear the application by way of teleconference or by way of oral hearing, the Administrative Assistant will fill in the date and time and mode of hearing and forward copies to the parties.
+The Panel’s Office Administrator will then attempt to coordinate a date upon which the Application can be made before an Adjudicator.
+Once the date is provided and the Adjudicator has decided whether to hear the Application by way of teleconference or by way of oral hearing, the Panel’s Office Administrator will fill in the date and time and mode of Hearing and forward copies to the parties.

-Following receipt of a Notice of Appeal or a Referral to Hearing, the Panel’s Administrative Assistant will contact the parties to arrange a pre-hearing conference.
+Following receipt of a Notice of Appeal or a Referral to Hearing, the Panel’s Office Administrator will contact the parties to arrange a Pre-Hearing Conference.

-A party may also request a pre-hearing conference by calling the Administrative Assistant.
-If an Adjudicator agrees that it is necessary to have a pre-hearing conference, the Administrative Assistant will take steps to schedule one.
+A party may also request a Pre-Hearing Conference by calling the Panel’s Office Administrator.
+If an Adjudicator agrees that it is necessary to have a Pre-Hearing Conference, the Panel’s Office Administrator will take steps to schedule one.

-The Administrative Assistant will try to accommodate the schedules of all of the parties and the presiding Adjudicator.
-Usually scheduling arrangements are made by telephone but, in some cases, a formal Notice of Pre-hearing Conference may be sent to the parties.
+The Panel’s Office Administrator will try to accommodate the schedules of all of the parties and the presiding Adjudicator.
+Usually scheduling arrangements are made by email or telephone if necessary and a formal Notice of Pre-Hearing Conference will be sent to the parties.

-If a party fails to show up at a pre-hearing, the Adjudicator may make procedural decisions in that party’s absence.
+If a party fails to show up at a Pre-Hearing Conference, the Adjudicator may make procedural decisions in that party’s absence.

-Most pre-hearings take place by the use of telephone conferencing (“teleconference”).
-The cost of teleconferencing is borne by the HRAP.
-There is no long distance charge to parties who participate in pre-hearing conferences.
+Most Pre-Hearings take place by the use of telephone conferencing (“teleconference”).
+The cost of teleconferencing is borne by the Panel.
+There are no long distance charges to parties who participate in Pre-Hearing Conferences.

-Parties will receive information from the Panel’s Administrative Assistant setting out the date, time, telephone number and access code for participants to connect to the teleconference.
+Parties will receive information from the Panel’s Office Administrator setting out the date, time, telephone number and access code for participants to connect to the teleconference.